Faiyum Oasis: History

-This region has the earliest evidence for farming in Egypt, and was a center of royal pyramid and tomb-building in the Twelfth Dynasty during the Middle Kingdom, and again during the rule of the Ptolemaic Kingdom.
+This region has the earliest evidence for farming in Egypt, and was a center of royal pyramid and tomb-building in the Twelfth Dynasty of the Middle Kingdom, and again during the rule of the Ptolemaic Kingdom.
 Faiyum became one of the breadbaskets of the Roman world.

 For the first three centuries AD, the people of Faiyum and elsewhere in Roman Egypt not only embalmed their dead but also placed a portrait of the deceased over the face of the mummy wrappings, shroud or case.
 The Egyptians continued their practice of burying their dead, despite the Roman preference for cremation.
 Preserved by the dry desert environment, these Fayum mummy portraits make up the richest body of portraiture to have survived from antiquity.
 They provide a window into a society of peoples of mixed origins—Egyptians, Greeks, Romans, Syrians, Libyans and others—that flourished 2000 years ago in the Faiyum.
 The Faiyum portraits were painted on wood in a pigmented wax technique called encaustic painting.